 All recipients of FTB A are required to take reasonable maintenance action for a child under the maintenance action test (MAT) if they are entitled to apply for Child Support and it is reasonable to do so.
-Exemptions from the MAT are available, but only where Child Support is through Agency Collect, not Private Collect.
+Decisions to apply a MAT exemption often involve social workers or Indigenous Liaison Officers.